Charleina/final-project-cs162/README.md

   * Your program cannot have any memory leaks.

-## Reflection document

-In addition to your program, part of your grade for the project will be based on a reflection document you'll write about your experiences while working on your program.
-Your reflection document should be named `REFLECTION.txt` and be included in your git repo.
-In this document, you should talk about the *process* of writing your code.
-For example, you can answer questions like these in your reflection document:

-  * What decisions or assumptions did you make about how to design your program?

-  * What was your test plan for your program?

-  * How did your testing work out?
-What bugs did you uncover through testing?
-How did you fix those bugs?

-  * What problems or obstacles did you run into while you were developing your program?
-How did you resolve these?

-  * What resources were useful to you in solving problems you ran into?
-Were there helpful websites or Stack Overflow posts?
-What help did you get from the TAs and/or the Instructor?
-Were specific parts of the course notes helpful?

-Be as thorough as you can when writing your reflection document.
-You won't be demoing your final project with the grader, so your reflection document should provide answers to the kinds of questions you might expect your grader to ask.
-If something in your program isn't working correctly, and the grader can't figure out why you made certain choices, it's likely you'll lose more points than you might have if the grader understood your design choices, so use the reflection document to make sure your grader is informed.

 ## Code style

 You must include a header comment for each source code file that contains a description of the file (including how to run the program, command line arguments, etc. if the file contains your `main()` function), your name, and the date.
 Your code should be well commented, including header comments for *all* functions describing what the function does, its parameters, and any pre- and post-conditions for the function.
 You should appropriately use whitespace, newlines, and indentation.